 3) Students interested in pursuing a PhD degree

-The MA in Economics is one of the only programs in the nation to involve specialists in professional schools of law, medicine, management and education, as well as those in the departments of mathematics and geography.
+The Economics department is one of the only programs in the nation to involve specialists in professional schools of law, medicine, management and education, as well as those in the departments of mathematics and geography.
 The resulting Advanced Certificates (15 credits) expand economics-specific knowledge in a range of under-resourced fields.

 Jameson Yu is the Assistant Director of graduate economics programs.
 He is responsible for recruiting students from around the world, answering program questions, processing applications and assisting our master's students.
 Please feel free to contact Jameson by telephone, email or personal appointment with any questions or concerns.